Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons

-Individual units emulating spiking neurons or oscillatory nodes are typically implemented in a one-transistor-one-memristor (1T-1MR) or one-resistor-one-memristor (1R-1MR) architecture, where self-sustained oscillations are enabled by a DC voltage or current bias.
-We developed a nanofabrication process enabling systematic 3D integration of 1T-1MR oscillatory nodes with an unprecedented compactness, low parasitics, and reduced footprint.
-Our approach combines depletion-mode junctionless (JL) SOI FETs technology and VO$_2$ thin films.
-This choice is motivated by the ease of nanofabrication and scalability of JL devices, their suitability for current-biased analog applications~\cite{doria2011junctionless}, and the low current required to induce an IMT compared to thick VO$_2$ films.
+Spiking neurons or oscillatory nodes are typically implemented in a one-transistor-one-memristor (1T-1MR) or one-resistor-one-memristor (1R-1MR) discrete architecture, where self-sustained oscillations are enabled by a DC voltage or current bias.
+We developed a scalable nanofabrication process for the systematic 3D integration of 1T-1MR oscillatory nodes, achieving an unprecedentedly small footprint and low parasitic losses.
+Our approach combines depletion-mode SOI JLFETs technology and VO$_2$ thin films.
+This choice is driven by the inherent suitability of junctionless technology for current-biased analog applications~\cite{doria2011junctionless}, and the low current required to induce an IMT compared to thick VO$_2$ films.
 In the following, a description of the 3D integration scheme is presented.